Crypto Blockchain Lawyer

 Crypto Scam Recovery Lawyers

-The theft of cryptocurrency resulting from scams is the largest problem the digital asset industry faces.
+The theft of cryptocurrency via scams is the digital asset industry’s largest problem.
+Thirty-Four percent (34%) of all on-chain transaction volume is criminal.
+Illicit addresses intake $24,200,000,000.00 in scammed crypto yearly.
 Crypto scams stifle the adoption of cryptocurrency.
 Crypto scams create mistrust.
 Crypto scams increase governmental scrutiny.
 They exacerbate the harshness of Web3 laws.
 Hundreds of thousands of people are victimized by scams, yearly.

 For the majority, there is no means of recovering stolen, scammed crypto.
 However, there is a means of recovering scammed crypto for the diligent few.